7bitcoder/7bitConf/README.md

 ## Installation

-All options except Conan, requires [taocpp json](https://github.com/taocpp/json) version 1.0.0-beta.14 to be already installed.
+All options, except Conan, require [taocpp json](https://github.com/taocpp/json) version 1.0.0-beta.14 to be already installed.

 #### Using Conan Package Manager - Recommended

-Download and install [Conan.io](https://conan.io/downloads.html) then install [package](https://conan.io/center/recipes/7bitconf), see Conan documentation for the package installation guide
+Download and install [Conan.io](https://conan.io/downloads.html) then install [package](https://conan.io/center/recipes/7bitconf), see Conan documentation for the package installation guide.

 #### Header Only

 Download source code from the most recent release and copy the include folder into your project location, for example, copy into the '/SevenBitConf' folder.
-Include this folder into the project, with [CMake](https://cmake.org/), u can use:
+Include this folder into the project, example with [CMake](https://cmake.org/):

 ```cmake
 include_directories(SevenBitConf/Include)